Private Student Loans

 - Apply for the loan keeping in mind that credit approvals are good for only 120 days.
 Therefore, do not apply earlier than 30 to 45 days prior to the start of the semester.
 When asked to designate the loan period, check our loan period dates (in the table below) to be sure the dates you enter match with BGSU's defined loan periods.

 - Your lender will send us an electronic certification to complete.
-At this time, BGSU will require an Alternative/Private Loan Questionnaire.
+At this time, BGSU will require a Private Loan Questionnaire.
 This questionnaire MUST be completed electronically before BGSU will process your Private Loan certification.
-Check your MyBGSU To-Do list items for a link to the Alternative/Private Loan Questionnaire.
+Check your MyBGSU To-Do list items for a link to the Private Loan Questionnaire.

-- Once the Alternative/Private Loan Questionnaire has been completed, BGSU will complete the certification and return it electronically to your lender.
+- Once the Private Loan Questionnaire has been completed, BGSU will complete the certification and return it electronically to your lender.